TieDyedDevil/afx2tool-linux/README.md

 USB port before running `afx2-tool`.
 It is OK to have other USB devices connected so long as they don't have a MIDI-over-USB interface.

-Individual patches are transferred from the Axe-FX by first selecting the patch in the Axe-FX.
-The `afx2-tool` automates this process via the `-p <range>` option.
-It's a good idea to turn off or mute all amplifiers and monitors connected to your Axe-FX before invoking `afx2-tool` with the `-p <range>` option.
+Individual patches are exported from the Axe-FX by first selecting the patch in the Axe-FX.
+The `afx2-tool` automates this process via the `-e
+<range>` option.
+It's a good idea to turn off or mute all amplifiers and
+monitors connected to your Axe-FX before invoking `afx2-tool` with the `-e <range>` option.
 This precaution can save you from being startled when `afx2-tool` switches your Axe-FX to a patch having a lot of volume or gain.
-Note that `afx2-tool` will, when it's finished downloading all patches in the specified range, select the patch that was active prior to the downloads.
+Note that `afx2-tool` will, when it has finished exporting all patches in the specified range, select the patch that was active prior to the downloads.